|Buy It Now

 This Republic Gunship toy was added on February 2021 and originally released in 2013 with a retail price of $119.99.
 It may be harder to find this action figure as it's an exclusive to Toys R Us.
 This action figure is part of the Star Wars genre within the The Vintage Collection series.
-It can be found online by using the following codes: UPC: 653569898634, Amazon ASIN: B00FH0X58W (#ad), and on eBay (#ad).
-With an average selling price of $590.72, this toy is highly collectible as it's selling for 4x over its retail price and is trending down.
-Not surpringly, this toy ranks in the Top20 within it's stats category for the The Vintage Collection category.
-Quite a few (38) of these toys are in user collections so it does seem to be somewhat popular.
+It can be found online by using the following codes: UPC: 653569898634, and on eBay (#ad).
+With an average selling price of $600.00, this toy is highly collectible as it's selling for 5x over its retail price and is trending up.
+Quite a few (40) of these toys are in user collections so it does seem to be somewhat popular.

 The Republic Gunship, known formally as the Low Altitude Assault Transport (LAAT), is an iconic vehicle from the "Star Wars" universe, specifically within the prequel trilogy and the "Clone Wars" animated series.
 It plays a pivotal role in the genre of space opera, where it is a symbol of the Galactic Republic's military might during the Clone Wars era.
 In the broader context of "Star Wars" lore, the gunship is a piece of the larger narrative that encapsulates the fall of the Republic and the rise of the Empire.